mabelsueh/trent-assignment-2-vue/README.md

 ```
 - Mobile responsiveness
 - Best timing always on display
-- Players should not need to create an account in order to play, but they can only input their results as guest.
+- Players should not need to create an account in order to play, but they can only input their results as a guest.
 - Players with an account can login and input their results with their username.
 -
 ```